JRC’s additional features offer students and clients full and interesting days.

 In our 250 Turnpike Street building, there is a broad indoor street paved like a yellow brick road that runs the length of the building.

-Off of this street are located all of the major reward areas that motivate good student performance, including the Big Reward Store (an amusement lounge for developmentally disabled students), a Contract Store (a retail store), a Health Club and a Gym, a Teen Lounge, an Internet Café, a Movie Theatre, a Snack Bar and a Hair Salon.
+Off of this street are located all of the major reward areas that motivate good student performance, including the Big Reward Store (an amusement lounge for students with intellectual disabilities), a Contract Store (a retail store), a Health Club and a Gym, a Teen Lounge, an Internet Café, a Movie Theater, a Snack Bar and a Hair Salon.
 Some photos and further information on each of these rewards areas can be seen here on our Positive Programming website.